 In very severe trauma, a Hill-Sachs lesion may follow a rupture of the glenohumeral ligament and osseous impression on the humeral head due to the impact on the scapula’s articular surface.

 In chronic inflammation, for example, the recessus axillaris may adhere together via a permanently incorrect position and a massive deterioration in shoulder joint mobility.
 It mainly affects flexion, abduction, and external rotation.

 Therapeutic options include infiltration or anti-inflammatory drugs and shoulder joint mobilization via manual therapy or physiotherapy.
 In extreme cases, such as frozen shoulder, mobilization under anesthesia may be necessary.

 The Subacromial Joint Space

-Osseous structures with respect to the subacromial joint space
+Osseous structures of the subacromial joint space

-The ligaments of the subacromial joint space
+Ligaments of the subacromial joint space

 Structures in the subacromial joint space

 The bursa is located directly below the acromion and reaches the ACG medially.
-It is covered by a thin liquid film and ensures smooth sliding of the tissue layers.
+It is covered by a thin liquid film and ensures a smooth sliding of the tissue layers.
 The superficial layer adheres to the acromion, while the deep layer is directly connected to the rotator cuff.

 The tendon of the musculus supraspinatus